Laurie Simmons‘ "The Love Doll/Day 23 (Kitchen)," 2010, at the Modern Art Museum of Fort Worth, through January 27, 2019.

 Simmons' "Big Camera/Little Camera," 1976, the work that inspired the artist's exhibition title.

-Amy Synnott, Laurie Simmons, Tanya Golesic at a VIP celebration for Simmons' retrospective at The Modern, October 2018.
-(Photo Kim Leeson)
+Amy Synnott, Laurie Simmons, Tanya Golesic (Photo by Kim Leeson)

 Three art world stars, Laurie Simmons, Marilyn Minter, and Linda Yablonsky at the Marilyn Minter opening bash at the Contemporary Arts Museum Houston, April 19, 2015.
 (Photo Jay Tovar)